 Note: The field set is not part of the series identification!

-The number of unique database, measurement, and tag set combinations in an InfluxDB instance.
+The number of unique database, measurement, tag set, and field key combinations in an InfluxDB instance.

 For example, assume that an InfluxDB instance has a single database and one measurement.

 statuses then the series cardinality for the measurement is 6

 (3 * 2 = 6):

 Note that, in some cases, simply performing that multiplication may overestimate series cardinality because of the presence of dependent tags.

 Dependent tags are tags that are scoped by another tag and do not increase series

 If we add the tag